OpenSIPS/SIPssert/docs/tasks.md

 (see [Scenario](config/scenario.md#volumes) for more details);  if the volume is defined outside of the scenario, it should be declared as a dictionary with the `bind` and `mode` keys, otherwise an exception is raised.
+* `extra_hosts`: a dictionary of additional hosts that should be added to the container's `/etc/hosts` file; the keys are the hostnames, and the values are the IP addresses;

 You can find the specific settings for each task type in their corresponding file in the  [tasks](tasks) directory.